csm123/sharepoint-javascript-helpers/readme.md

 });
 ```

-#### Special fields

-Here are some quirky SharePoint fields that come with most lists.
-Include these in the fields, and SJH will include them in the results:

-- Id
-- DisplayName: In a document library, this is the file name without the extension.
-For a list, it's the item's title.
-- EncodedAbsUrl: In a document library, this is the URL to open the document.
-For a list, it's generally not useful.

 #### Example

 Before running the code below, create a custom list called Test.
 It will start with just one column, Title.
 Add a couple of items to the list.